Find Affordable College Courses

 Of the 248 students majoring in liberal arts / sciences and humanities at SMCC, 45% are male and 55% are female.

-Read full report on Liberal Arts / Sciences & Humanities at Southwest Mississippi Community College
+Full Liberal Arts / Sciences & Humanities at Southwest Mississippi Community College Report

 About 63% of the students majoring in liberal arts / sciences and humanities at the school are women while 37% are male.

-Mississippi Gulf Coast Community College came in at #10 in this year’s edition of the Most Popular Liberal Arts & Humanities Associate Degree Schools in Mississippi ranking.
-Mississippi Gulf Coast Community College is a moderately-sized public school located in the rural area of Perkinston.
+Mississippi Gulf Coast Community College landed the #10 spot in the 2023 rankings for the most popular associate degree liberal arts / sciences and humanities programs.
+Mississippi Gulf Coast Community College is a medium-sized public school located in the rural area of Perkinston.

 Of the 145 students majoring in liberal arts / sciences and humanities at Mississippi Gulf Coast Community College, 16% are male and 84% are female.